 I was giving 100 percent, but I struggled with grades and other intense life-issues that dragged me down to a serious state of depression.
 I didn’t want to wake up each day.
 I wasn’t motivated to do anything or talk to anyone.
 The more I put what I was passionate about on the back burner, the more I felt absolutely suffocated and hopeless.

-I was invited to go on a late-night McDonald’s run with some really good friends.
+I was invited to go on a late-night McDonald’s run with some really good friends of mine.
 I wanted to say no, but I said yes.
-Some of them knew that I could beatbox with a McDonald’s cup, so they asked me to do it for the ones who hadn’t seen it.
+Some of them knew that I could beatbox with a McDonald’s cup, so they asked me to show the others.
 When I started beatboxing, the whole building went quiet.
 Everyone pulled out their phones to record, including my friend Sean, who posted the video on Facebook.
-The next morning, the video had 53,000 views and because of all the shares it went on to get over 1 billion views on Facebook.
-This launched me onto the path I was supposed to be on.
+The next morning, the video had 53,000 views, and because of all the shares, it went on to get over 1 billion views on Facebook.
+This launched me onto the path that I was supposed to be on.